kelu124/echomods/include/probes/auto/retro10PV.md

 # retro10PV (retro10PV)

-a 3-frequencies probe
+* Small description: a 3-frequencies probe

-5, 7.5 and 10 MHz probe.
+* Longer description: 5, 7.5 and 10 MHz probe.
 Used on the ultramarks.

 # Images